skybert/skybert-net/src/craftsmanship/unicode.md

 ### Resource bundles

-Contrary to popular mythin, it *is* possible to use UTF-8 in your `.properties` files (aka resource bundles).
+Contrary to popular myth, it *is* possible to use UTF-8 in your `.properties` files (aka resource bundles).
 You just need to do this:

 ```java